Aarij00/Pathfinding-Visualizer/README.md

 # Pathfinding-Visualizer
-A Python and Pygame project that visualizes pathfinding in a grid using three search algorithms: Depth-First Search, Breadth-First Search, A* Search.
+A Python and Pygame project that visualizes pathfinding between two nodes in a grid using three search algorithms: Depth-First Search, Breadth-First Search, A* Search.

 To run: